Who We Are

 David Stuart has an extensive career of working within museums and other cultural institutions which have included Archaeologist/Park Planner for the National Park Service, Director of Sacramento Science Center and Sacramento History Museum, and V.P. of Operations of the Foundation for California Community Colleges, the non-profit auxiliary for California's community college system.
 He majored in Anthropology at the California State University, Fresno and in graduate school at the University of Colorado.
 In December 2006, Dave was excited to return to his home county roots to lead the San Joaquin County Historical Society and Museum.

-Diane Curry has over sixteen years of curatorial experience in the museum field.
+Diane Curry has over twenty years of curatorial experience in the museum field.
 She holds both a B.A. and M.A. in history with an emphasis on Western U.S. studies from California State University, East Bay.
 Diane has conducted research, exhibit text writing, image and artifact acquisition, and general project management on permanent, temporary and traveling exhibitions covering a wide range of topics from technological advances in modern farming to the California Gold Rush to popular culture in the 1970s.
-She has worked at the Hayward Area Historical Society for six years as the curator and archivist while also working as an independent content developer.
+She is currently the Curator and Archivist at the Hayward Area Historical Society.